2019 Of Nearness

 14 minute duet to music by Nico Muhly.
 Like Minds takes its inspiration from the space two people inhabit when they deeply understand and depend on one another, but also challenge each other’s opinions and inspirations.
 This space is one of connection and also dynamic fluctuation that pushes each individual to need both extremes of togetherness and individuality to thrive.
 Just as magnets have such powerful force unifying them, in one turn, they forcefully repel.
 Commissioned by Illinois State University and premiered in Westoff Theater at Illinois State University (April 2018).
 NYC Premiere at Kaley Pruitt Dance Season at Martha Graham Studio Theater (June 2018).
 [Photo by Stephen Delas Heras], PERFORMANCE VIDEO

-14 minute work for 7 dancers to music by George Gershwin.
-In our dreams we become grand versions of ourselves – we conquer fears, fly to new heights, and live as our most extraordinary selves.
-Limitless desires to embody the sensations of our invincible dream selves in real life.
-The work celebrates the human spirit: our determination, compassion and power in times of real threat to those pillars of individuality.
-Commissioned by Illinois State University and premiered in the Center for Performing Arts at Illinois State University (November 2017).
-NYC Premiere at Kaley Pruitt Dance Season at Martha Graham Studio Theater (June 2018).
+13 minute work for 7 dancers to music by George Gershwin.
+In our dreams we become grad version of ourselves – we conquer fears, fly to new heights, and live as our most extraordinary selves.
+“Limitless” is an exuberant celebration of community.
+The movement is inspired from the heightened and exaggerated forms of ourselves that we see and experience in our dreams.
+The work is human, powerful, athletic, and larger than life.
+Commissioned by Illinois State University and premiered in the Center for Performing Arts at Illinois State University (November 2017 – Normal, IL).
+Kaley Pruitt Dance professional premiere (June 2018 – New York, NY).
 [Photo by Stephen Delas Heras], PERFORMANCE VIDEO

 2017 Room for Elephants